tmtsoftware/cont-pydocushare/docs/index.rst

 PyDocuShare
 ===========

-This is the documentation of PyDocuShare, python API to interact with DocuShare.
+This is the top page of documents for PyDocuShare, python API to interact with DocuShare.

-TODO: make a tutorial document

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

+   getting-started
    docushare

 Indices and tables